 | Payment terms | Net 30, Net 15, COD, prepaid — whatever you've agreed. |

-The fields that prevent disputes
+The fields that reduce disputes

 - Required delivery date or window.
 "Asap" means nothing to a supplier with a route schedule.
 Specify a date or a window.